marconsilva/aks-storage-deepdive/README.md

 ## 7. Lab 5: Provision/enable NetApp Files NFS volumes, SMB volumes and dual-protocol volumes

-## 8. Lab 6: Provision/enable NVMe PV in AKS Nodepool and do some stress testing
+## 8. Lab 6: Provision/enable NVMe PV in AKS Nodepool

 ## 9. Lab 7: Configure Backup on a cluster and how to use Resource Modification to patch backed-up